samliumay/FHR/README.md

 -	People with hazy images can dehaze their photos and have it from the program
 -	Releasing our research results from this project.

-There are also some classified aims.
-Could be announced at the future.

 ## To Use:
 ```
 git clone https://github.com/samliumay/Fog_and_Haze_Remover.git